-The Best Food and Drink in North Carolina
+The Best Things to Eat and Drink in North Carolina

 Given the rich food landscape in the Land of the Longleaf Pine, how did we go about choosing the best eats in the entire state?
-Over the course of the past year we’ve honored everything from its best tacos and farmers markets to its best dive bar and craft beer in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs.
-We’ve compiled these into individual slideshows celebrating the best food and drink in every state, and you can find our North Carolina slideshow here.
+Over the course of the past year we’ve honored everything from its best hot dogs and fried chicken to its best bar and craft beer in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs..
+We’ve compiled these into individual slideshows celebrating the best food and drink in every state, and you can find our North Carolina gallery here.